 When is a ghost kitchen a good idea for an operator?

-- Expanding the delivery radius of an existing brand
+- Expanding the food delivery radius of an existing brand

 - Testing a proven restaurant concept or idea in a new market

 - Developing a new brand or concept

 Recommended Reading: Restaurant Operations Overview: What You Need to Know

 How to find success in ghost kitchens, according to people who have done it